2026-2027 Tuition, Housing and Food

 Click here to make an online payment to a student account.

-• MONTHLY PLAN: Payment in ten installments through MLC’s tuition management plan.
-Students enrolled in this plan make monthly payments (August-May) via automatic withdrawal on the 10th of each month (or the next business day) from a checking or savings account they have designated.
+- MONTHLY PLAN: Payment in equal installments through MLC’s tuition management plan.
+Students enrolled in this plan make monthly payments via automatic withdrawal on the 10th of each month (or the next business day) from a checking or savings account they have designated.
 There is no charge for participation, but students are required to provide appropriate bank account and routing information when enrolling in this plan.
-If a payment is returned for any reason, (insufficient funds, account closed), the account will automatically be assigned to the twice-a-semester payment plan until payment has been received to cover the returned charges.
-If a subsequent ACH payment is returned for any reason, the student will no longer be allowed on the monthly payment plan.
+If a payment is returned for any reason, (insufficient funds, account closed, etc.), the account will automatically be assigned to the twice-a-term payment plan until payment has been received to cover the returned charges.
+If a subsequent ACH payment is returned for any reason, the student will no longer be allowed on the monthly payment plan for the remainder of the school year.
+In a subsequent year, if an additional ACH payment is returned, the student will be removed from the monthly plan permanently.
+Payment in equal installments per term as follows:

 Students who believe that extenuating circumstances make the standard payment plans temporarily unsuitable may request an exceptional payment plan subject to the approval of the director of finance.
 Such plans are granted only in rare circumstances (loss of employment, mounting medical expenses, etc.) and are intended as a temporary measure that should not exceed a single school year.